parnic/node-screenlogic/README.md

 * `circuitId` - integer indicating the ID of the circuit to set the state of.
   * This ID can be retrieved from `SLControllerConfigMessage`'s `bodyArray` property.
 * `circuitState` - integer indicating whether to switch the circuit on (`1`) or off (`0`).

+## SLSetHeatSetPointMessage

+Passed as an argument to the emitted `setPointChanged` event.
+The passed version is empty, however, since the response is just an acknowledgement of receipt of the set command.

+### Properties

+* `controllerId` - integer indicating the ID of the controller to send this command to.
+  * Note that while `SLControllerConfigMessage` includes a controllerId, this ID, in my experience, should always be 0.
+* `bodyType` - integer indicating the type of body to set the setpoint of.
+The pool is body `0` and the spa is body `1`.
+* `temperature` - integer indicating the desired setpoint.
+This is presumably in whatever units your system is set to (celsius or fahrenheit).

 ## SLGetGatewayDataMessage